“The Original Goldfinger” is featured on our “Eyes of the Wise” DVD,

 Eth-Noh-Tec works to bridge cultural gaps while addressing a worldwide humanity that is important to us all.
-They have performed for President Clinton’s Inauguration and appeared at the Smithsonian, NPR “All Things Considered” and on Public Broadcast Television.
+They have performed for both President Clinton’s and President Obama’s Inaugurations and appeared at the Smithsonian Discovert Theater, NPR “All Things Considered” and on Public Broadcast Television.
 Their stories originate from countries throughout Asia, including China, Tibet, Japan, Cambodia and the Philippines.
 View our list of stories.

 Contemporary Asian American Tales